LucidAIO/Ping/README.md

 Ping is a simple desktop application for testing HTTP/S and user authenticated proxies.

+## Why use Ping?
+Unlike other proxy testing programs like FOGLDN ProxyTester, Ping runs tests asynchronously allowing you to run thousands of tests in a matter of seconds.

 ## Download
 You can download the latest windows binaries on our [releases](https://github.com/jakerieger/Ping/releases) page or build the source code yourself.